top of page

 Research

-Our goal is to discover novel regulatory mechanisms underlying these diseases by identifying gene regulatory elements such as enhancers, which play an important role in fine-tuning gene expression and understanding how mutations in these enhancers can lead to human diseases.
-In addition, we will illuminate the genetic networks that the associated genes are involved in and dissect the molecular and cellular processes underlying disease pathogenesis.
-This disease-guided approach will shed light on global processes underlying connective tissue development and homeostasis.
+Our goal is to discover novel regulatory mechanisms underlying complex diseases by identifying gene regulatory elements such as enhancers, which play an important role in fine-tuning gene expression and understanding how mutations in these enhancers can lead to human diseases.
+In addition, we aim to illuminate the genetic networks that the associated genes are involved in and dissect the molecular and cellular processes underlying disease pathogenesis.

 bottom of page